nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Recurrence should be either "daily", "weekly" or "biweekly".

-* Enter the time you wish to complete your task in the format: yyyy-MM-dd HH:mm or yyyy-MM-dd (HH:mm set to 00:00)
+* Enter the time you wish to complete your task in any of these formats:
+  * yyyy-MM-dd HH:mm:ss
+  * yyyy-MM-dd HH:mm (ss set to 0)
+  * yyyy-MM-dd (HH:mm:ss set to 00:00:00)

 <div markdown="span" class="alert alert-primary">:bulb: **Tutorial Example:**
 Now, key in the following commands in this order:<br>